MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 # Master Difficulty {#master}

 Master difficulty applies the following changes to the raid:
-- The power level of each encounter is boosted to Master power level (Pinnacle Cap + 20)
+- The power level of each encounter is boosted to {{site.data.destiny.power.max | plus: 20}}
 - Match Game is enabled
 - Chaff is enabled
 - All Disciple's Compasses gain Solar shields